 Due to the higher health risk for children under 14, they are not allowed in the whirlpool, even if accompanied by their parents.

-In accordance with ARS guidelines, we also ask people with infected or incompletely healed wounds not to use the hot tub.
-Water at a temperature of between 30°C and 37°C encourages microbial growth and the risk of transmission before it is eliminated by the automatic water treatment system.
+Following the ARS guidelines, we also ask people with infected or not completely healed wounds not to use the whirlpool.
+Water temperatures between 30°C and 37°C favour microbial growth and the risk of transmission before it is eliminated by the automatic water treatment system.

 It is also not recommended for pregnant women and people with heart problems.